The Notorious B.I.G.: 1995: Collaboration with Michael Jackson, Junior M.A.F.I.A. success, and coastal feud

 Junior M.A.F.I.A. began working on their debut studio album in 1994.
 On August 29, 1995, Conspiracy was released via Undeas Recordings.
-It achieved gold certification and sold over 500,000 copies.
-The first single, "Player's Anthem", features Wallace, Lil' Kim, and Lil' Cease, and was produced by Clark Kent.
+It achieved gold certification and sold over 500,000 copies in the U.S. The first single, "Player's Anthem", features Wallace, Lil' Kim, and Lil' Cease, and was produced by Clark Kent.
 The third single, "Get Money", a battle-of-the-sexes track featuring Wallace and Lil' Kim, became their most popular song.
 "Player's Anthem" and "Get Money" charted within the top 20 in the U.S. and also earned gold and platinum status, respectively.
 Wallace continued collaborating with R&B artists, working with groups like 112 on "Only You" and Total on "Can't You See", both of which reached the top 20 on the Hot 100.
 By the end of the year, Wallace had become the top-selling male solo artist and rapper on both the U.S. pop and R&B charts.
 In July 1995, Wallace appeared on the cover of The Source with the caption "The King of New York Takes Over," a nod to his alias Frank White, inspired by the character from the 1990 film King of New York.
 At The Source Awards in August 1995, he won Best New Artist, Lyricist of the Year, and Live Performer of the Year, while his debut album was named Album of the Year.
 He was also honored as Rap Artist of the Year at the Billboard Awards.

 In 1995, Wallace became embroiled in the East Coast–West Coast hip-hop rivalry, which involved his now-former friend, Shakur.
 In an April 1995 interview with Vibe while serving time in Clinton Correctional Facility, Shakur accused Harrell, Combs, and Wallace of having prior knowledge of a robbery on November 30, 1994, during which he was shot five times and lost thousands of dollars' worth of jewelry.
 They denied any involvement.
 Wallace stated, "I had nothing to do with that, it just happened to be a coincidence that he was in the studio.
 He couldn't really say who really had something to do with it at the time, so he just kind of leaned the blame on me".
 In 2012, Dexter Isaac, who was serving a life sentence for unrelated crimes, claimed responsibility for the attack on Shakur that night, stating that the robbery was orchestrated by entertainment executive and former drug trafficker James Rosemond.
 After his release from prison, Shakur signed with Death Row Records in October 1995.
 This made Bad Boy Records and Death Row business rivals, further escalating the conflict between Shakur and Wallace.